From APHA's Public Health Newswire — Earth Day: Working toward water equity

 Environmental health is the branch of public health that: focuses on the relationships between people and their environment; promotes human health and well-being; and fosters healthy and safe communities.
 Environmental health is a key part of any comprehensive public health system.
 The field works to advance policies and programs to reduce chemical and other environmental exposures in air, water, soil and food to protect people and provide communities with healthier environments.

-CHILDREN'S ENVIRONMENTAL PUBLIC HEALTH (PDF)
+CHILDREN'S ENVIRONMENTAL HEALTH

 ENVIRONMENTAL PUBLIC HEALTH TRACKING